SWAT-team-1/Final_project/README.md

 - when [the user asked to rent product]
 - then [ the user can rent the product]

+4- CRUD functionality

+As a user i can add,update and deleate things to rent

+- given [user input to add, update or delete product]
+- when [the user asked for add, update or delete product]
+- then [the user can add, update or delete the product]

 As a user i can write review about the owner of prodect

 - given[user click to write review]
 - when[user ask to write review]
 - then[the user can add review]

+5- User's favourite

-As a user i can add a product to my favorites
+As a user i can add a product to my favourite

 - given[user input to add product to favorite]
 - when[user ask to add product favorite]